kristoffer-dyrkorn/software-renderer/tutorial/6/README.md

 In this section, we will improve the smoothness of the animation.

-So far, we have used only integer values when drawing things on screen.
-Rotating vertices will produce floating-point results, but we have rounded off everything to integer values before drawing our triangles.
-This means that we move vertices to the center of their nearest pixel.
-This also shifts the triangle edges, and the result is triangles that jump around as they rotate.
+So far, we have only used integer values when drawing things on screen.
+But, as we rotate our triangles, the new vertex coordinates will get non-integer values.
+We have - until now - rounded coordinates off to integers before sending them to the rasterizer.
+This means that all calculations inside the rasterizer are performed on shifted coordinate values.
+The result is that the triangles jump around as they rotate.

-One way to improve this is to introduce floating point values in our calculations.
-We still need to put pixels on the screen using integer coordinates (since that is the only coordinate type the screen buffer accepts), but we can do this without snapping vertices.
-That way the the vertex locations sent to the rasterizer are kept unmodified.
+One way to improve this is to base the calculations in the rasterizer directly on the floating point values from the rotated vertices.

+We still need to put pixels on the screen using integer coordinates, since that is the only way to address the screen buffer, but from now on we will do so without first shifting the coordinates.
+We will instead evalute candidate pixels in a different way.
+Let's have a look.

 ## The application code